dubs3c/SANDLADA/docs/INSTALL.md

 ## Preparing the linux guest machine

-SANDLÅDA was developed and tested with Ubuntu 18.01 "Bionic".
+SANDLÅDA was developed and tested with Ubuntu 18.04 "Bionic" and Virtualbox version 6.1.16 r140961.
 Support for Windows is still in development.

 1. Download Ubuntu Bionic from here [https://releases.ubuntu.com/18.04.5/ubuntu-18.04.5-live-server-amd64.iso](https://releases.ubuntu.com/18.04.5/ubuntu-18.04.5-live-server-amd64.iso)
 2. Configure the VM with at least 15 GB disk and 1 GB RAM